David Nesting

 US Digital Service, The White House (OMB), 2014-2019

-- Mentored a community of ~50 SREs, SWEs, and Data Engineers, supervising work assuments for 25
+- Mentored a community of ~50 SREs, SWEs, and Data Engineers, supervising work assignments for 25

 - Represented engineering and IT to agency and White House leadership, including to Cabinet officials